Rawrshak/Asset-Frameworks/Drafts/AudioAssetMetadata.md

 ## Abstract

 The Audio Asset framework defines a metadata standard for audio-based assets and audio asset use-cases.
-The audio metadata standard is stored in the `assetProperties` property in the Public Asset Metadata.
+The audio metadata standard is stored in the `properties` property in the Public Asset Metadata.

 The metadata standard allows game developers to easily parse metadata for audio asset tokens for audio use in-game.
 This allows players to unlock audio assets from one game or world and use them wherever it is applicable.